 Still, another method that is based one life expectancy could be considered.
 This is how Required Minimum Distributions (RMD) from Retirement accounts are calculated.
 With this kind of approach, a greater percentage could be withdrawn as you grow older and your life expectancy decreases.

-While longevity is an advantage, it can also be a risk to your wealth.
-Some prefer taking what well know retirement researcher and professor, Dr. Wade Pfau, Ph.D., CFA2 calls a “safety-first” approach to income planning.
+A Safety-First Approach While longevity is an advantage, it can also be a risk to your wealth.
+Some prefer taking what well know retirement researcher and professor, Dr. Wade Pfau, Ph.D., CFA calls a “safety-first” approach to income planning.

 As an example of this kind of approach, expenses can be divided between needs, wants and legacy goals.
 These requirements can be satisfied with relatively safe sources of income, often from a combination of Social Security, Pensions, and Annuities.